scalawithcats/scala-with-cats/src/pages/tagless-final/tagless-final-dx.md

   layout.and(name(controls), rating(controls))
 ```

 This style of code quickly becomes tedious to write.
-The method signatures are quite involved, and passing the interfaces from method to method is annoying busy work.
+The method signatures are quite involved, and passing the program algebras from method to method is annoying busy work.

-The usual solution is to make the interfaces `given` instances.
+An improvement is to make the program algebras `given` instances.
 If we define accessors

 ```scala mdoc:silent
 object Controls {